BREXIT UPDATE FROM LONDON & CAPITAL

 BY LONDON & CAPITAL

-As part of the Brexit transitioning year of 2020 (and potentially beyond), L&C will continue to use this passporting regime to manage our clients investments.
-At the end of the transition period, L&C will continue to look after our European clients by way of setting up an entity in the European Union (EU).
+L&C will continue to use the passporting regime to manage our clients’ investments, by way of setting up an entity in the European Union (EU).

 WHAT IS BREXIT?

 Brexit is the withdrawal of the United Kingdom (UK) from the EU.
 Following a referendum in June 2016, the UK government formally announced the country’s withdrawal in March 2017, starting a process that concluded with the UK withdrawing from the European Economic Area (EEA) on 31 January 2020.

 WHAT IS THE EEA?